raspy135/Qun-synthesizer/README.md

 [patches](./patches) for tone patches

+[Issues](https://github.com/raspy135/Qun-synthesizer/issues) : Report issues when you have problems or questions.

+**We are looking for Pull requests for patches**

 # Qun-synthesizer

 Qun-synthesizer is an analog modeling synthesizer engine for ESP32 Lyrat, worked with Nunomo's daughter board.